Transportation in Edmonton

 Driving in Edmonton

-There are quite a few people who own a car to get around town.
-If you have a car and aren't very familiar with Edmonton, Google Maps has great directions for drivers.
-Also check the AMA Road Reports to see what road conditions are like before you head out.
+If you have a car and aren't familiar with Edmonton, Google Maps has great directions for drivers.
+Check the AMA Road Reports to see what road conditions are like before you head out.
 As well, many radio stations give regular updates on road conditions during rush hour.

 King's free parking